It’s like Japanese women’s pornography, without the pornography… (TM)

-A Mangaka who routinely breaks fourth wall to interact with her readers can expect more than a few negative comments on this, especially since she sets herself up as an expert at current politically correct tolerance in Margaret Magazine – land.
+A Mangaka who routinely breaks fourth wall to interact with her readers can expect more than a few negative comments on this, especially since she sets herself up as an expert at current aspirational tolerance in Margaret Magazine-land.
 Is the mangaka seriously suggesting that lesbians just need to find the right guy to get “cured”?

 Of course not, it is just an excuse to pull Ten back out of the plot sack.